Huckaback

-Huckaback fabric or Huck is a type of toweling cloth with a bird's eye or honeycomb pattern.
-It is a loosely woven fabric made of cotton or linen with Huckaback weave.
+Huckaback, also called simply huck, is a type of toweling cloth with a bird's eye or honeycomb pattern.
+It is a loosely woven fabric made of cotton or linen with huckaback weave.

 Structure

 The fabric has small geometric patterns and extra texture.
 It has a plain, rough pebbled surface.

 Huckaback

-Blended Huck towels are made by keeping warp in cotton and weft in linen.
+Blended huck towels are made by keeping warp in cotton and weft in linen.
 Huckaback is a weave in which the weft yarns are of a relatively lower count, and they are loosely twisted (softly spun), making a floating and absorbing weave.
 It is woven on a dobby loom that has a mechanism for weaving geometric patterns.
-The Huck cloth has good absorbency hence suitable for towels.
+The huck cloth has good absorbency hence suitable for towels.

 Swedish weave

-Huck weave is also called Swedish weave that was famous in 1940.
+Huck weave is a fabric used for an embellishment technique called Swedish weaving or huck weaving that became popular in mid 20th century.

 Use

-Terry, the piled fabrics, and Huck are preferred cloths for towels.
+Terry, the piled fabrics, and huck are preferred cloths for towels.